 }

-Timelock is a buffer between approved voting and execution.
-Gives the community time to notice malicious proposals and exit the protocol.
+Timelock is a buffer between a passed vote and execution.
+It gives the community time to notice a malicious proposal and exit the protocol.

 // Deploy TimelockController